Text to motion

 BUCMD advanced options

-The text-to-motion-bucmd model supports additional parameters for fine-tuning generation:
+The diffusion-v2 model supports additional parameters for fine-tuning generation:

 foot_ik(Boolean): Enable foot IK for better foot placement on uneven surfaces.
 Defaults tofalseif not specified.steps(Int): Number of diffusion steps.
 Range1–150, default50.cfg_scale(Float): Classifier-free guidance scale.
 Range0–10, default2.length(Float): Desired motion length in seconds.
-Range0.25–10, default10.motion_length(Int): DEPRECATED.
-Uselengthinstead.
-Desired motion length in frames (20 FPS).seed(Int): Random seed for reproducibility.
-Range1–99999, defaultNone(random).retargeting_ik(Boolean): Enable inverse kinematics (IK) for retargeting from the internal skeleton.
-Defaults totrueif not specified (it is recommended to keep this enabled for best results).
+Range0.25–10, default10.seed(Int): Random seed for reproducibility.
+Range1–99999, defaultNone(random).internal_ik(Boolean): Enable inverse kinematics for retargeting from the internal skeleton.
+Defaults totrue(recommended).

 Example with advanced options: